 So you’re ready to hire new employees and brace your business for bigger and better challenges.
 The only problem is, the more you grow, the more you may find yourself getting bogged down with HR.

-Don’t you love growing pains?
-Yeah, right.
-For companies that aren’t ready to bring on a full-time HR person, growth can turn into a real pickle.
-Luckily, there are several options you can use to get HR help, and one of them is called a PEO.
+For companies that aren’t ready to bring on a full-time HR person, growth can make things complicated.
+Luckily, there are several options you can use to get small business HR help, and one of them is called a PEO.

 Gusto makes payroll, benefits, and HR actually easy.